By Green Dog Pet Supply

 - You might see some whole vegetables and fruits listed in the upper part of the list after the primary proteins.

 - Another good indicator of a quality food are probiotics, similar to those you might find in your cultured yogurts (things like “acidophilus” and “lactobacillus”, and you might see the words “fermentation products”), which aid in the digestion of the ingredients on the label.
 They’re often listed at the end of the list, as they are applied after the kibble has cooled so they won’t be damaged by the heat of cooking.
+Though the probiotics you add yourself are generally more effective, the fact that the company is adding them is to attempt provide benefit.

 Let’s look at the first few ingredients (finding the fat source and looking at the ingredients that come before it) on a two different ingredient labels: